kora-projects/kora-docs/mkdocs/docs/en/documentation/container.md

 A component is a dependency in a dependency container.
 All components in Kora are Singletons.
 A Singleton is a class that has an instance created only once.

-Components are only injected if they are a [root component](#_13), or if they are required in other components as dependencies.
+Components are injected only if they are [root component](#root-component), or if they are required in other components as dependencies.

 Components that do not meet these requirements are not included in the dependency container.

 #### Auto factory